Login Security for Community Websites: Forums, Groups, and Networks

 - Secure Session Management

-Even authenticated sessions may be compromised.
-Some of the essential safeguards to protect WordPress sessions include the following:
+Some of the practices to protect WordPress sessions include the following:

 - HTTPS everywhere